Speakers: Full Bios

 Cameron speaks Mandarin Chinese and dabbles with other languages.
 He is certified in Trauma Sensitive Yoga, has completed advanced training with the Center for Mind-Body Medicine and enjoys helping people discover themselves through embodied and expressive therapies.
 His hobbies include being with his family, adventure and utility bicycling, yoga, field ornithology, tenkara fly fishing, and reading.

 Jared M. Halverson is the director of the Westminster Institute of Religion for The Church of Jesus Christ of Latter-day Saints.
 Originally from Southern California, he served a two-year mission in Puerto Rico and worked as a teacher, supervisor, and researcher at the Missionary Training Center in Provo, Utah.
-He graduated with a Bachelor of Arts in History and a Master of Arts in Religious Education from Brigham Young University.
+He graduated with a Bachelor of Arts in History degree and a Master of Arts in Religious Education degree from Brigham Young University.
 He is currently pursuing a PhD from from Vanderbilt University.

 Jared has taught religious education courses for high school and college-age young adults since 1998.
 He has taught in the religion department at Brigham Young University, and has been a featured speaker for youth and young adult groups from coast to coast.
 He has also served on an LDS writing committee for Ensign magazine, and has written college curricula for the Church Educational System.
 Prior to his current assignment, Jared spent four years as an assistant director at the Salt Lake University Institute of Religion and eight years directing the seminary and institute programs in Nashville, Tennessee.